-7. Which rules are applicable to compulsory and voluntary excess?
+6. Which rules are applicable to compulsory excess?

-Per calendar year, the costs of care remain payable by you until the extent of the compulsory and possible voluntary excess in that calendar year is reached.
+Per calendar year, the costs of care remain payable by you until the extent of the compulsory excess in that calendar year is reached.
 Statutory personal contributions and other costs of care that remain payable by you do not count when establishing whether the limit of the excess has been reached, unless the Minister has stipulated otherwise.

-If we have paid the costs of care to a care provider directly, without deducting the compulsory excess or any voluntary excess from that payment, you (insured party/policyholder) must pay us this excess yourself.
+If we have paid the costs of care to a care provider directly, without deducting the compulsory excess from that payment, you (insured party/policyholder) must pay us this excess yourself.